OpenMW/openmw/docs/source/manuals/openmw-cs/files-and-directories.rst

 =============

 The original Morrowind engine by Bethesda Softworks uses two types of content
-files: `esm` (master) and `esp` (plugin).
+files: `ESM` (master) and `ESP` (plugin).
 The distinction between those two is not clear, and often confusing.
-One would expect the `esm` (master) file to be used to specify one master, which is then modified by the `esp` plugins.
+One would expect the `ESM` (master) file to be used to specify one master, which is then modified by the `ESP` plugins.
 And
 indeed: this is the basic idea.
-However, the official expansions were also made as ESM files, even though they could essentially be described as really large plugins, and therefore would rather use `esp` files.
+However, the official expansions were also made as ESM files, even though they could essentially be described as really large plugins, and therefore should have been `ESP` files.
 There were technical reasons behind this decision – somewhat valid in the case of the original engine, but clearly it is better to create a system that can be used in a more sensible way.
 OpenMW achieves this with our own content file types.